-Donna is a seasoned teacher, with additional background experience as Assistant to the Director of Chamber Music Studies at the University of Hartford and as the piano instructor at a private school for boys in North York.
+Donna is a longtime registered professional teacher, with additional background experience as Assistant to the Director of Chamber Music Studies at the University of Hartford and as the piano instructor at a private school for boys in North York.
 She has adjudicated for music teachers’ branch competitions both in and out of province as well as music festivals.
 She has volunteered 25 years to accompanying community choir, while travelling as an Examiner for the Royal Conservatory of Music Examinations (Canada) and the Royal Conservatory Certificate Program (USA).
 She was honoured multiple times as Waterloo Region’s Favourite Music Instructor with the Gold, Platinum, and Diamond Awards.
 She is a long-time member of the Canadian Federation of Music Teachers’ Association, and received the “Contribution to Teaching Award” at the 2014 provincial convention.
 Donna has organized countless performance opportunities for students all across K-W and surrounding areas, creating fun events that bring the community together.
 Donna continues to dedicate an exciting schedule of teaching piano and theory students at her private studio in Kitchener, and enjoys being a collaborative pianist with other musicians and for special events.

 Donna additionally devotes time to giving back to the community, and has presented concerts and fundraisers in support of: St. Mary’s Hospital’s Cardiac Centre; Grand River Hospital’s Cancer Care Centre; the K-W Canadian Red Cross; the Waterloo Region Food Bank; the K-W Heart & Stroke Foundation; the YWCA Mary’s Place shelter; CCA church building funds; the Canadian Diabetes Association; St. John’s Community Kitchen; the Sunshine Foundation for Sick Kids; and the K-W Humane Society.
 Many of her students are enthusiastic participants at these events.

-Although Donna sometimes composes her own piano music and both arranges and composes for other performing voices and instruments, her greatest passions lie in teaching and accompanying, and her introductory-to-senior level students help keep her young at heart.
+Although Donna sometimes composes her own piano music and both arranges and composes for other performing voices and instruments, her greatest passions lie in teaching and collaborating, and her introductory-to-senior level students help keep her young at heart.
 Outside of her musical world when rare free time permits, Donna enjoys special event volunteering and pursuing other creative interests such as photography, social painting, and food art.
 She also loves to spend time with her dog, and couldn't resist including teaching her canine some piano as well.
 We are "Donnegan Diaries" on YouTube!

 Paintings by Donna Mak: (L) "Turtley Awesome", (M) "There's Always One Monkeying Around", (R) "Lucky Sushi"